HAPPY LUNAR NEW YEAR!

 My family still isn’t close—they may never be as they were—but it’s progress.”

-Audra’s essay moves my heart, as family relationships complete with joys, estrangements, challenges, and connections come to mind whenever I think about celebrations, holidays, and the place of food in my life.
-Her words brought to mind a sweet Chinese dish, associated with family reunions and harmony in relationships.
-It’s a small, delicious snack, usually served warm, and while it originated in China, it is beloved throughout Asia: tang yuan
+Audra’s essay moves my heart.
+Family relationships compete with joys and challenges come to mind whenever I think about celebrations, holidays, and the place of food in my life.
+Her words brought to mind a sweet Chinese dish, associated with family reunions and harmony within relationships.
+It’s a small, delicious snack, usually served warm.
+Originating in China, it is called ‘tang yuan’, and it is known and loved throughout Asia.

 These small, plump, chewy rice dumplings served in sweet soup or syrup are enjoyed all year round but especially during Chinese New Year, when they are associated with the 15th and final day of the celebration, which is the Lantern Festival.
 Their auspiciousness and Lunar New Year connection comes from their round shape, which reminds eaters of wholeness and completeness.
 Their sticky quality brings to mind family connection, being together and sharing sweet times along with sweet foods.